 Restriction of Visitor Access to the Medical Center

 - The primary focus of the Memphis Veterans Affairs (VA) Medical Center in response to the COVID-19 outbreak is the safety and protection of Veterans and staff.
-As a result, visitors are not allowed access to the medical center.
+As a result, the general rule is that visitors are not allowed access to the medical center.

-- Exceptions would include one visitor per inpatient or one visitor for major surgery, and MRI and PET patients.
-For exceptions, the specific visitor will be named in the Veteran’s chart by the care team and/or the visitor’s name should be given to the security personnel.
-No visitors are permitted into the COVID unit (5E).
+- Exceptions would include one visitor per inpatient when a caregiver is required or one visitor for major surgery.
+For exceptions, the specific visitor will be named in the Veteran’s chart by the care team, and/or the visitor’s name should be given to the security personnel.
 Only visitors with a negative COVID-19 screen for symptoms and exposure will be permitted to enter the medical center.
+No visitors are permitted into the COVID Unit (5E).

-- Veterans who require a driver post procedure should have the driver’s phone number available for staff prior to the procedure.
-Staff should contact the designated driver prior to the procedure.
+- Veterans who require a driver post-procedure should have the driver’s phone number available for staff prior to the procedure.
+Staff should contact the designated driver before the procedure.
 Drivers cannot wait in the facility.

 - No visitors under the age of 18 (including infants) will be permitted.

 - These restrictions apply to all Memphis VA Medical Center and Community Based Outpatient Clinic care locations.